The submission process will reopen in the spring of 2018 for fiction titles published in 2018.

 - Publishers must provide a high res image of the book jacket, a book press release, author biography, and high res author photo for all long-listed books.

 - Finalists must be present at the Aspen Words Literary Prize Finalists Celebration in New York City on April 10, 2018.
 Publishers must cover all travel and accommodations for Finalists to attend this event.*

-- Aspen Words will cover the travel and accommodations for the awardee to attend the Summer Benefit Dinner in June 2018 in Aspen, where they will be the featured speaker and guest of honor.
+- Aspen Words will cover the travel and accommodations for the winner to attend the Summer Benefit Dinner in June 2018 in Aspen, where they will be the featured speaker and guest of honor.

 - Finalists and winner must agree to participate in Aspen Words/Aspen Institute publicity, including interviews, podcasts and other promotional activities.
 The Finalist event and Benefit dinner will be photographed and audio/video recorded.

 - Publishers must purchase from Aspen Words medallions to be affixed to the covers of Finalist and Winning books.
-Aspen Words will also license the medallion image artwork for reproduction on the covers of Finalist and Winner books.
+Aspen Words will also license the medallion image artwork at no cost for reproduction on the covers of Finalist and Winner books.

 *This requirement is not intended to exclude eligible books from consideration.
 Small presses for which this requirement would pose financial hardship should please notify email@example.com.

 A selection committee read all submissions independently and ranks/scores them with regard to the mission of the prize.
 The longlist is established based on the scores of the selection committee.
-The jury will read all long-listed books to determine the finalists and winner.
+The jury will read all longlisted books to determine the finalists and winner.

 The selection committee members are chosen based on their experience as readers in M.F.A programs, in the publishing industry, for the Aspen Summer Words workshop applications, or in other capacities that require extensive, thoughtful reading and evaluation of literature.